dkostenevich/rn-nodeify/readme.md

 # rn-nodeify

+THIS REPOSITORY HAS MOVED.
+IT'S NEW LOCATION IS HERE: [https://github.com/tradle/rn-nodeify](https://github.com/tradle/rn-nodeify)

 Run after npm install and you can use node core modules and npm modules that use them in your React Native app.

 ## What is solves